LimenResearch/DashiBoard/docs/src/getting-started.md

 ## Launching the frontend

-Open a terminal in the `pipelines-solid` folder, then run the following command:
+Open a terminal in the `dashiboard` folder, then run the following command:

 ```
 pnpm run dev